The Crowd (1928 film): Soundtrack

 Composer Carl Davis created an orchestral score for the film in 1981, and it was released on video in conjunction with MGM and British television Thames Silents series in the late 1980s.

 Home media

 The Crowd was released on VHS as part of the MGM Silent Classics series in the 1980s, with a new score by Carl Davis.
 It was also released as part of a double-bill LaserDisc package with The Wind.
-Warner Bros. currently holds distribution rights to all of MGM's silent films, including this one.